 – Pastor Mark Rollenhagen

-The memorial service on Saturday acknowledges the loss people feel when pets die and offers an opportunity to give thanks to God for the love and companionship between people and their pets.
-A reception following the service will offer time to share memories and photos.
+Faith’s annual pet memorial service acknowledges the loss people feel when pets die and offers an opportunity to give thanks to God for the love and companionship between people and their pets.
+This year’s service begins at 5 p.m. on Saturday in the sanctuary, followed by refreshments and sharing of memories in the chapel.
+If you have photos you would like to share in a slide show, e-mail them to me at firstname.lastname@example.org.

 - Pastor Mark Rollenhagen